sybirg/S12_gem/README.md

-# iSH1474: Genome-scale metabolic model (GEM) of Pseudomonas putida S12
+# iSH1474: Genome-scale metabolic model (GEM) of *Pseudomonas putida* S12
-Reference: Sol Han, Dohyeon Kim, Youngshin Kim and Sung Ho Yoon.
-"Genome-scale metabolic network model and phenome of solvent-tolerant Pseudomonas putida S12"
+#### Reference: Sol Han, Dohyeon Kim, Youngshin Kim and Sung Ho Yoon.
+"Genome-scale metabolic network model and phenome of solvent-tolerant *Pseudomonas putida* S12"

 These codes and data were used to construct iSH1474 and replicate the results presented in the reference paper.

-Last update: 2023-12-06
-This repository was created by Sol Han (onepine529@konkuk.ac.kr), Department of Bioscience and Biotechnology, Konkuk University, Seoul, Republic of Korea.

 #### Software dependencies
 * Python 3 (> v3.7) (https://www.python.org/)